Shoe Fetish

 Safety, consent & law

 Clinically, shoe fetishism is regarded as a common and generally harmless variation of sexual interest.
 It would be classed as Fetishistic Disorder under the DSM-5-TR only if it caused significant distress, functional impairment, or led to non-consensual behaviour.
-Practised privately or with consenting adults, it raises no legal or safety concerns; the only practical caveats are ordinary respect for partners and for others' property and boundaries.
+Practised privately or with consenting adults, it raises no legal or safety concerns.
+The one recurring exception in the case literature is acquisition without consent: taking footwear that belongs to someone else is theft whatever the motive, and such cases are much of what brought shoe fetishism to the attention of nineteenth-century forensic writers in the first place.
+Ordinary respect for partners' and strangers' boundaries covers the rest.

 - High Heel Fetish56/100Altocalciphilia · Clothing & GarmentsA focused sexual interest in high-heeled shoes (stilettos, pumps, platforms) and the height, posture, and leg line they create.
 It is a common, generally harmless subtype of shoe fetishism.56